-The Schenectady Municipal Housing Authority (SMHA), together with D+B and developer partner Pennrose Properties, is embarking on a revitalization of Yates Village, an aging 300-unit public housing development located in the Goose Hill/Northside neighborhood of the city of Schenectady.
-Configured as a multiphase, multi-year effort to redevelop a community that serves as a gateway to Schenectady’s downtown, the transformation of Yates Village will contribute to the ongoing revitalization of the city and ensures that Yates Village remains a vital affordable-housing resource for generations to come.
+The Schenectady Municipal Housing Authority (SMHA), together with D+B and developer partner Pennrose LLC, has embarked on a revitalization of Yates Village, an aging 300-unit public housing development located in the Goose Hill/Northside neighborhood of the city of Schenectady.
+Configured as a multiphase, multi-year effort to redevelop a community that serves as a gateway to Schenectady’s downtown, the transformation of Yates Village is contributing to the ongoing revitalization of the city and ensures that Yates Village remains a vital affordable-housing resource for generations to come.

 The development’s hybrid scope of substantial rehabilitation and new construction fully leverages scarce financial resources.
 Financing for the 89-unit Phase 1 includes 9% LIHTC, SLIHC, HOME, HTF, and CIF funds from HCR, as well as a Freddie Mac permanent loan through Hunt Real Estate Capital.
 JPMorgan Chase is the LIHTC investor and construction lender; Hunt Capital Partners is the syndicator.
-Closing was in August 2019, and completion is scheduled for November 2020.
-Planning is underway for Phase 2.
+Closing was in August 2019, and completed and fully leased in 2021.